BLUF (communication): In conversation

-In conversation, the BLUF model can be used to keep conversation or answers to questions concise and focused on the immediate topic, in order to help a person state the main point (such as in an interview).
-The BLUF approach helps top-level managers and senior military officials in decision-making especially under severe time constraints, when faced with numerous issues on a given timeframe, and when communication of essential information is necessary in dealing with high-pressure situations.
+In conversation, the BLUF model can be used to keep answers to questions or conversations concise and focused on the immediate topic, helping a person state the main point (such as in an interview).
+The BLUF approach helps top-level managers and senior military officials in decision-making, especially under severe time constraints, when faced with numerous issues within a given timeframe, and when communication of essential information is necessary in dealing with high-pressure situations.

 BLUF is also useful when conversing at the organizational level.
-In the BLUF framework, for effective communication, it is necessary to identify the purpose of the communication and share that purpose with the audience (e.g. bosses, workers, and colleagues).
+In the BLUF framework, for effective communication, it is necessary to identify the purpose of the message and share it with the audience (e.g., bosses, workers, and colleagues).
 In this framework, instead of reporting a detailed chronology of all the events that led up to this point, people first report the BLUF or conclusion, then explain the premises that led to the conclusion.

 In digital communication

 At present, 66% of consumers open their messages through mobile devices.
-Digital communication follow a different set of norms than direct mail, as emails require brevity and clarity of message content; hence, the BLUF framework is applicable to optimizing writing for mobile email consumption.
+Digital communication follows a different set of norms than direct mail, as emails require brevity and clarity of message content; hence, the BLUF framework is applicable to optimizing writing for mobile email consumption.
 An email patterned in BLUF declares the purpose of the email and action required.
 The subject of the email states exactly what the email is about.
 The body of the message should quickly answer the five Ws: who, what, where, when, and why.
-The first few sentences explains the purpose and reason of the email and continues to give supporting details.
-Message conveyed must be clear if simply for information or requiring action.
-This help email recipients grasp and retain the message.
+The first few sentences explain the purpose of the email and continue with supporting details.
+The message conveyed must be clear, whether simply for information or requiring action.
+This helps email recipients grasp and retain the message.
 Thus, an effective BLUF distills the most important information for the reader (receiver of the message).

-The nature of BLUF writing is short and concise; hence, it helps reduce time most especially in the decision-making process.
+The nature of BLUF writing is short and concise; hence, it helps reduce time, most especially in the decision-making process.